Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 \section{Estimation in the Presence of Unshared Singular Vectors}

 In many applications, different matrices may not share an identical singular subspace.
-Instead, each matrix may possess its own unique singular vectors in addition to the shared singular subspace.
-This section explores the estimation of the shared singular subspace while accounting for the presence of these unshared vectors.
+Instead, each matrix possesses its unique singular vectors in addition to the shared subspace.
+This section explores the estimation of the shared subspace while accounting for the presence of unshared vectors.